It is God who has wronged me

 Job heard the Lord, knew it was God and understood what God said.

-God did not explain himself.
-He did not tell Job why a just God could allow a wholehearted follower to suffer so deeply.
-Rather, God asked questions designed to show Job that his frame of reference was way too small.
-To Job and his friends in their finite wisdom, it appeared an either-or proposition: Either Job had messed up bigtime, or God had acted unjustly.
-God said, in essence: “Neither of the above is correct.
+To Job and his friends, it had appeared an either-or proposition: Either Job had messed up bigtime, or God had acted unjustly.
+God said, in essence: “Neither is true.
 You cannot begin to fathom why all this has happened or what it’s accomplishing.
 So quit trying to place blame and let me lead from here.”

 Humbly, he confessed and repented:

-Surely I spoke of things I did not understand, things too wonderful for me to know.
+for me to know.
 (Job 42:3)

-When God began to speak from a storm, everything in Job might have wanted to turn and run away.
+When God began to speak from a tempest, everything in Job might have wanted to turn and run away.
 Yet Job stayed, and the encounter set his life on a new trajectory.
 It initiated a new level of relationship that Job had thought would only happen well after his death.
-Remember Job’s powerful statement of faith?

 I know that my Redeemer lives, and he will stand upon the earth at last.
 And after my body has decayed, yet in my body I will see God!